W.03 Voluntary refusal of food and/or fluids (hunger strike)

 collaboration

-Within five days of the prisoner first refusing food and/or fluids, the HCM is responsible for organising a multi-disciplinary team (MDT) meeting.
+Within five days of the prisoner first refusing food and/or fluids, the Health Centre Manager (HCM) is responsible for organising a multi-disciplinary team (MDT) meeting.

 MDT meetings will occur regularly throughout the hunger strike and can include health staff, custodial staff, the person’s case manager, any other appropriate people and the person on hunger strike (if they consent).